-AlphaSense’s AI technology picks up on nuances in human language found in SEC filings, event transcripts, and thousands of premium business documents in real-time across the entire market, by industry, or watchlist.
-Start your free trial of AlphaSense now or log in to your account.
+AlphaSense’s AI technology picks up on nuances in human language found in SEC filings, event transcripts and thousands of premium business documents in real-time across the entire market, by industry, or watchlist.
+Start your free trial of AlphaSense now or login to your account.

 Comparing mentions of pent-up demand in transcripts from 2008 to now, we see the count of mentions now far exceed those from similar recessionary periods in the late 2000s, indicating that this period of uncertainty is significantly different from the past.

-In the last 90 days, 482 companies have talked about pent-up demand.
+In the last 90 days, 482 companies have talked about pent up demand.
 Though, the breakdown of industries focused on it varies greatly.
 Healthcare equipment & supplies and providers & services companies account for 35% of mentions, as many of them expect a sharp increase in elective procedures and utilization once shelter in place orders are lifted, however, capacity constraints will limit the pace at which that demand can return (see below).

 Q1 2020 Molina Healthcare Earnings call (5/01)

 The same phenomenon is captured in equity research.
-Mentions of pent-up demand are at an all-time high for the past two years.
+Mentions of pent up demand are at an all-time high for the past two years.
 However, the industries attributed to it vary greatly from what we see in corporate transcripts.

 For the last 90 days, machinery has become the most frequently mentioned industry related to pent-up demand in equity research, with analysts attributing it to backlogs of orders, OEMs reopening in China, and increased interest in consumer machinery tools.
-Moreover, hotels restaurants & leisure come close to machinery in the percentage of mentions.
+Moreover, hotels restaurants & leisure comes close to machinery in the percentage of mentions.
 Analysts predict that as travel restrictions are lifted and consumers reacclimate to traveling, we should expect to see a significant release of pent-up demand within the industry.
 In fact, Disney is already experiencing this; Shanghai Disneyland put tickets on sale for this week and they sold out within hours.